epfl-lara/cs550/project/README.md

 scientific context, the motivation behind the project and what you plan to achieve.

-You should lock your paper and the topic of your project by Sunday, 9th of November.
+You should lock your paper and the topic of your project by the announced date (Sunday, 9th of November).
 Write an abstract briefly presenting your project, and indicate the full reference of your paper of choice in a PDF (we recommend using Latex) and send it to us via [moodle](https://moodle.epfl.ch/mod/assign/view.php?id=1227669).